ibuildingsnl/qa-tools/CONTRIBUTING.md

-If you feel comfortable with testing your contribution, it is good to know that we perform various types of testing: unit testing, integration testing, acceptance testing, security testing, and smoke testing.
+If you feel comfortable with testing your contribution, it is good to know that we perform various types of testing: unit testing, integration testing, acceptance testing, system testing, and security testing.

 You'll find these tests in the following locations: